Sony Reveals That ’99 Percent’ Of Games Available On PS4 Will Be Playable On PS5

 When gamers sign in on new machines using their PlayStation Network accounts, they will automatically see their libraries of played PS4 content through the system’s menu.
 They’ll also have the ability to transfer old game and save data to their next-gen consoles via LAN cables, or by connecting wirelessly through Wi-Fi.

-In addition to allowing consumers to play past releases, Sony has also revealed that the overall experience they offer will actually be enhanced when they are played on the new hardware.
-It was noted that select previous-gen titles will have increased loading speeds on the PS5 and will also exhibit improved video with better or more stable frame rates.
+In addition to allowing consumers to play past releases, Sony has also revealed that the overall experience it offers will actually be enhanced when they are played on the new hardware.
+The company added that select previous-gen titles will have increased loading speeds on the PS5 and will also exhibit improved video with better or more stable frame rates.

 Some games with unlocked frame rates or dynamic resolution up to 4K may see higher fidelity as well.
-Additionally, last-gen games will also take advantage of the PS5’s new UX features, but Sony did not offer additional details on those upgrades.
+Additionally, last-gen games will also take advantage of the PS5’s new user experience features, but Sony did not offer additional details on those upgrades.

 However, a handful of old releases have already been deemed incompatible with the forthcoming console.
 In total, 10 games have been included on an initial list of incompatible/PS4-only software, per a new article from PlayStation Support.